krnsk0/skyscrapersolver/blogpost/blog_post.md

 1. Takes in a value that's just been crossed off a constraint list for a given cell
 2. Gets the row indices for the cell we modified
+3. Check to see if we've already resolved that value in this row; if so, we're done.
-3. Checks to see if for all other cells in that row which are non-resolved, the value just crossed off appears just once
+4. For all other cells in that row, does the value just crossed off appear just once?
-4. If so, resolves the cell where the value appears
+5. If so, resolves the cell where the value appears
-5. Repeats steps (2) -(4) for the column, instead of the row.
+6. Repeats steps (2) -(4) for the column, instead of the row.

 Building from the inside out, let's start with some helpers to get the row/column indices for a cellIndex, sans the cellIndex.